chimay/wheel/README.md

 # Introduction
 ## What is it ?

+Wheel is a :

+- file group manager
+- navigation plugin
+- refactoring tool

-Wheel is a file group manager and navigation plugin for Vim and Neovim.
+for Vim and Neovim.

 Our favorite editor has already plenty of nice navigation functions; Wheel enhanced their interface by using :